caiyee98/ai-detection/README.md

-# ai-detection
-Object Detection Project
+# Object Detection

+Overview
+This repository contains the source code for an object detection project.
+The project aims to detect objects in images using state-of-the-art deep learning techniques.